jonstewart/Sifter/README.md

 ### Navigating the Cluster Map (SOM)

-The self-organizing map graphic represents similar documents in a 2-dimensional grid.
+The self-organizing map graphic represents documents in a 2-dimensional grid.
 Similar documents are placed into clusters, with each cluster represented by a cell in the grid.
 Neighboring cells tend to be similar to each other as well.
 Cells that share the same most frequently occurring word are grouped into the same region.
 White (non-colored) cells are empty--they contain no 'documents.'
 Cells in the same region share the same hue of color, with region colors assigned randomly like colors on a map.
 Darker cells contain more documents than lighter cells, and brightly colored cells indicate that the documents in the cell are more strongly related to each other than cells where the color appears dim or grayish.
 This is explained further below.

 Cell coloring has three dimensions:
-- Hue (the color), which provides information about neighbors and regions.
+* Hue (the color), which provides information about neighbors and regions.
 Similarly colored cells, located near each other on the map are more alike one another than neighboring cells of a differing color (or cells of the same color on other parts of the map, since there is a 7-color limit).
-- Saturation (color intensity), which indicates cell dispersion.
+* Saturation (color intensity), which indicates cell dispersion.
 More color intensity means LESS dispersion.
 The more disperse a cell is, the less intense the color is, the more grey it appears, the more different its constituent 'documents' are.
 Thus, intensely colored cells are tightly packed.
 Review of a few documents provides a good indication of the cell contents.
 A less saturated color (more grey) means the cell may have more varied contents.
 Accordingly, the user might be well served to explore the cell more intensely colored, than the cell that is more grey in color.
-- Luminance (color brightness), which indicates the 'size' of the cell (the number of 'documents' in the cell).
+* Luminance (color brightness), which indicates the 'size' of the cell (the number of 'documents' in the cell).
 More color luminance means FEWER documents in the cell.
 Zero luminance would result in the color black.
 Thus, the darker the color, the 'bigger' the cell is -- the more 'documents' it contains.
 In sum, once a region of interest is located, the user would be well served to first evaluate dark, intensely colored cells.
 The documents in these cells provides the best indication of the content of the region.

 Mouse-over (hover) the colored cells in the map to display the following cell meta-data at the top of the map: